What I Wish Someone Told Me Before I Started My Blog

 3. You need to invest some money up-front

-Me and blogging have had a few passing affairs before, but it never lasted.
-I was never motivated enough to be constant in what I was doing, so I would be passionate a month and indifferent another.
+My blog and I have had a few passing affairs before, but it never lasted.
+I was never motivated enough to be consistent in what I was doing, so I would get really excited for a month and then forget I had a blog for two.

 But the funny thing about spending money is that it makes you accountable for what you do with it after.